area/language-latex/ISSUE_TEMPLATE.md

 - [ ] Put an `X` in this box if you have done the following:
   - Ensured the issue has not already been raised
   - Ensured the issue is caused by this package
-  - Run `atom --safe`, activated this package, and the issue persisted

 <!--
 If the above did not work, please provide a 'minimum working example' (MWE) that someone can copy and paste to reproduce the issue.
 The following headings can be used as a guide when submitting the issue: